51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 Finally, the way that data is accessed has also changed in several ways.
 1. Values can now be accessed by strongly typed properties rather than having to remember 'magic strings' (although magic string accessors still work as well).
 2. Many properties follow the nullable pattern.
 For example, rather than returning a boolean, the 'IsMobile' property returns a wrapper type that has 'hasValue' and 'value' accessors.
-Calling '.value' on a property that does not have a value will result in an exception.
+Calling '.gertValue' on a property that does not have a value will result in an exception.
 For more detail see the @falsepositivecontrol feature page.

 As an example: